Lallianzuala Chhangte: Personal life

 Chhangte was born in Lunglei, Mizoram.
 His father was a teacher.
 He began to play football since grade one.
 His brother CVL Remtluanga is a footballer, who currently plays for the reserve side of Odisha FC.
 Chhangte has stated that his favourite footballers are former England international, Frank Lampard and current Portugal international, Cristiano Ronaldo.

 Chhangte is sponsored by global sportswear brand Nike.

 Style of play

-Chhangte is a fast player, who has an incredible top speed of 35.80 km/h.
-He is called 'Mizo Flash' due to his pace.
-He is a versatile player with perfect positioning and dribbling ability who exactly knows how to finish a goal.
-His skills and vision on the pitch make him one of the most important players for India.
+Chhangte's main role is as a winger.
+His pace has been noted, hitting a top speed of 35.80 km/h.
+As a result, he has been nicknamed 'Mizo Flash'.
+While primarily a winger, Chhangte is capable of playing across the front line.
+Apart from his pace, he uses positioning and dribbling ability to create chances.